BUSINESS OWNER'S POLICY

 A BOP covers typical risks including fire, liability claims, theft, and business disruption losses.
 A BOP normally includes three primary insurance coverages:

-2. This coverage assists with the payment of third-party claims resulting from bodily harm or property damage.
+- General Liability Insurance This coverage assists with the payment of third-party claims resulting from bodily harm or property damage.
 If someone gets hurt while visiting a company, this coverage will assist pay their medical fees.
 If someone claims property damage or injuries, the coverage may pay for the company’s legal defense.
 It also contributes to the cost of repairing or replacing someone else’s property if a firm owner or employee causes damage in the course of business.

-4. Property insurance is required for every firm that owns equipment, keeps inventory, or creates items.
+- Property Insurance Property insurance is required for every firm that owns equipment, keeps inventory, or creates items.
 This coverage assists in the repair or replacement of corporate property that is damaged or destroyed as a result of a covered event, such as a fire, storm, or an act of vandalism or theft.
 If the company rents property, the landlord may insist on a certain level of commercial property insurance.

-6. This policy, often known as business income insurance, assists in replacing lost revenue if a firm must shut to rebuild or repair after a covered catastrophe.
+- Business Interruption Insurance This policy, often known as business income insurance, assists in replacing lost revenue if a firm must shut to rebuild or repair after a covered catastrophe.
 If a firm is unable to produce income for an extended period of time, this coverage may assist pay for recurrent obligations such as payroll, property rent, and taxes.

 Customizing a Business Owner’s Policy